Angelfirenze01/Web-Design/How-To-Make-A-Website_2/README.md

 I realized it was a lot more interesting, not to mention much more fun, if I used my own photographs saved in my Instagram account, and my Photobucket.

-I found out today that I've enjoyed the course a lot more while thinking up my own styles to impart upon the original stylesheet.
+I found out afterward that I've enjoyed the course a lot more while thinking up my own styles to impart upon the original stylesheet.

 <img src="https://i.imgur.com/J0h8HDg.png">